 In addition to new security standards, performance has not been left out.
-Symfony 5 introduces the preloading support that improve the application performance up to 15%.
+Symfony 5 introduces support for preloading support, which can improve the performance of the application by 15%.

 JD: We have talked a bit about performance and security, and what about development experience?

 NG: Symfony is constantly striving to balance three major requirements: the highest possible performance, a flexible software architecture and a smooth user experience.
 With this in mind, Symfony 5 makes sure to always move forward on these three levels, but without disadvantaging one in relation to the other.
 This is an essential requirement Symfony integrates as soon as new features are designed.
 The community is crucial to achieve this triple objective.
 It brings a diversity of points of view helping us to understand how to achieve this goal.